 Our custom, broad-spectrum Dr. Grossman’s Advanced Eye & Vision Support Formula has both lutein and zeaxanthin.
 This powerful eye vitamin is a whole food based, vegetarian, wildcrafted herbal formula.
 The capsules include bilberry, chlorella, broccoli, carrot root, spinach leaf, turmeric, and prickly pear.

 We selected a Vitamin C supplement that has no synthetic ascorbic acid.
 Totally plant-based, these Vitamin C capsules are easy on the stomach.
 It is primarily made from amla fruit, cilantro, and rose hips.
 This formula contains the bioflavonoid hesperidin and the flavonoid quercetin.

-Our Vitamin E softgels are derived from non-GMO rice bran oil.
+Our Vitamin E softgels are a non-GMO formula with a complete spectrum of vitamin E for antioxidant protection.
 The tocotrienols and tocopherols in this formula have an advantage over regular Vitamin E. They have even more powerful effects on the cardiovascular system.